-Estimated National Average Vehicle Emissions Rates per Vehicle by Vehicle Type Using Gasoline and Diesel
+Estimated U.S. Average Vehicle Emissions Rates per Vehicle by Vehicle Type Using Gasoline and Diesel

 Estimates are by calendar year.
 Vehicles types are defined as follows: light-duty vehicles (passenger cars); light-duty trucks (two axle, four tire); heavy-duty vehicles (trucks with more than two axles or four tires); motorcycle (highway only).

 Emissions factors are averages based on the national average age distributions, vehicle activity (speeds, operating modes, vehicle-miles traveled fractions, starts and idling), temperatures, inspection/maintenance and antitampering programs, and average gasoline fuel properties in that calendar year.
 Total HC includes exhaust and evaporative emissions.